willcannotcode/cetch/README.md

 ## Configuration

-Everything is an environment variable, so you can drop overrides straight into your shell rc file.
+Everything is an environment variable, so you can just add overrides to your shell rc file.

 | Variable            | Effect                                                      |
 | ------------------- | ------------------------------------------------------------ |